Adele sends love to Megan Thee Stallion after Tory Lanez’s verdict

 On Friday, Lanez was found guilty of shooting Megan in the foot after they got into an argument after partying at Kylie Jenner's luxury home in July 2020.

-Adele is sending love to Megan Thee Stallion after her big win against rapper Tory Lanez, who was found guilty of shooting Stallion on her tour in 2020.
+Adele is sending love to Megan Thee Stallion for her victory against rapper Tory Lanez, who was found guilty of shooting Stallion in 2020.
 A few hours after Lanez‘s conviction, Adele gave a shout-out to the 'Wap' singer while she was performing at her Las Vegas residency show.

 While performing before the jam-packed crowd, Adele wished Megan a Merry Christmas along with a cheering message for her big win.